 Why does employee engagement matter?

 Employee engagement can help us navigate the ongoing transformations in patient care, research, and education.
 These changes coupled with increasing public scrutiny and political and financial pressures on academic medical centers demand the very best we have to offer.
 Engaged teams are better able to consider these challenges, make tough decisions about how best to move forward, and collaborate to advance our core missions.
 Engaged employees and teams have a shared responsibility to address organizational challenges and understand that “we’re all in this together.”

 Engaged individuals and workgroups are more productive, are more likely to stay with an organization, and are emotionally connected to the mission and success of an organization.
 Meta-analysis has found that top-quartile engagement work units have substantially better business outcomes than their bottom-quartile counterparts.
 This is seen in lower absenteeism and turnover, and higher safety, quality, productivity, profitability, and customer satisfaction.

 The survey is completely confidential.
-Individual responses will not be shared with supervisors or any other leader or employee within the UVA Health System.
+Gallup assures that individual responses will not be shared with an individual’s supervisor or anyone at the UVA Health System.
 The results of the survey are reported in the aggregate.
 Responses are merged with those of your department-level colleagues.
-To ensure anonymity, results will not be reported for workgroups with fewer than five respondents.
+To ensure anonymity, results will not be reported on any group with fewer than five respondents.

 What happens after the survey?